pustoFrankYang/HanPolyJS/README.md

 Whereby you can search Chinese characters (Unicode alias: Han) (CJKV Unified Ideographs) and some of their romanization (Tshet-uinh Phonetic Alphabet (TUPA, 切韻拼音, by `nk2028`), Kyonh Middle Chinese pinyin (古韻羅馬字, by `polyhedron`), pinyin, jyutping, Japanese romaji etc.)

 Chinese character conversion thanks to [OpenCC.js](https://github.com/nk2028/opencc-js).
-As the most mainly used part, it supports Mainland simplified and HK traditional, but the package [Yitizi](https://github.com/nk2028/yitizi) is more suitable, but only in Node.js.
+As the most mainly used part, it supports Mainland simplified and HK traditional, but the package [Yitizi](https://github.com/nk2028/yitizi) is more suitable (ahh I didn't know it can be used as a ES6 module!).

 Middle Chinese phonology analysis thanks to [Qieyun.js](https://github.com/nk2028/qieyun-js).